sib-swiss/first-steps-with-R-training/README.md

 If you enjoyed this course or found it beneficial and want to refer to it, please cite it as :

-Diana Marek, Leonore Wigger, & Wandrille Duchemin.
-(2022, February 15).
+Leonore Wigger, Wandrille Duchemin, & Valeria di Cola.
+(2022, June 13).
 Course material First steps with R in Life Sciences.
-Zenodo. https://doi.org/10.5281/zenodo.6091478
+Zenodo. https://doi.org/10.5281/zenodo.6637311